Last War: Survival Game

 Last War: Survival Game is a multiplayer mobile strategy game developed by First Fun and later published by FUNFLY PTE.
 LTD, released in August 2023.
 The game sets in a post-apocalyptic zombie setting, featuring base building, hero recruitment, and resource management.

-The game has achieved over $2 billion in lifetime revenue by February 2025 and become one of the top five highest-grossing mobile games of 2024.
+The game achieved over $2 billion in lifetime revenue by February 2025 and become one of the top five highest-grossing mobile games of 2024.
 However, the game was also controversial for its refund policy.